saaya28/rpl-summer-2022/sanjiv/DailyLog.md

 * Learned about master and the other nodes/modules

 <h2>7/1 </h2>
-* Started creating Readme for the peeler driver
+* Started creating Readme for the peeler driver <br>
 * Based it off of pf400 Readme

 <h2> 7/5 </h2>
-* Finished creating a more comprehensive Readme
+* Finished creating a more comprehensive Readme <br>
 * Cleaned up azenta driver and pushed the updated version

 <h2> 7/6 </h2>
-* Converted resume to overleaf
+* Converted resume to overleaf <br>

 <h2> 7/7 </h2>
-* Worked on creating personal website
+* Worked on creating personal website <br>
 * Continued ROS lessons